DataDog/apps/docs/en/programming-model.md

 Upon first use users will be prompted to authorize your app with access to the requested set of scopes. **Please request access only to the scopes that your app absolutely needs to function**.
 If you change the configuration of your App's OAuth client, or if the user's requires refreshing for another reason such as consent expiration, they will be asked to re-consent.

 When changing scopes, we recommend that you also revoke all active access tokens associated with your app.
-This will ensure that all active users of your app are force to re-authorize under the revised scopes.
+This will ensure that all active users of your app are forced to re-authorize under the revised scopes.

 ### Accessing the API through the SDK